grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 		* maybe getting towards the gargbage gyre -- ships that have sunk
 		* like the dream I had
 	* [ ] Might be cool to have people living out among the garbage gyre hulks -- trash pickers on small boats that wander among the hulks
+* bicycle race:
+	* [ ] Keep this?
+(I'm sort of inclined to, until a professional editor tells me to remove it)
+	* [ ] Should it be moved to a different part of the book? (post-storm, pre-stilt city?)
+	* [ ] There is a reference to the bicycles chained up in the hold at word 4427
 * [-] Consider having Owen and Percy get into a conflict, Owen wants to make one move with the Prospect and Percy is determined to do something else.
 Owen turns out to be right.
 Percy doesn't apologize
 	* See C's note on beefing up Owen character to be more significant
 	* ...could also be Bastian for a little character development, but I think he remains just a skinny quiet smoking pole.